-Dr. Kent Edwards, superintendent, said the Carrollton Board of Education’s desire to protect jobs, not increase class size and to continue support of the arts was paramount, resulting in creative budgeting on the part of the school system and its respective schools.
-As a result, while a few jobs were lost through attrition, the majority of the deficit was made up with employee pay reductions across the board.
+Dr. Kent Edwards, superintendent, said the Carrollton Board of Education’s desire to protect jobs, avoid reducing the number of school days, maintain class sizes and to continue support of the arts resulted in creative budgeting on the part of the school system and its respective schools.
+While a few jobs were lost through attrition, the majority of the deficit was made up with employee pay reductions across the board.

-The overall budget the board approved for FY13 totals $39,303,181, with 74 percent earmarked for instruction.
+The overall budget the board approved for FY14 totals $40,697,279 with 74 percent earmarked for instruction.
 Above right are print-friendly copies of supporting documents.